COVID-19 information for workers

 A: Because of the COVID-19 crisis, requirements to look for work, request standby, and attend some WorkSource appointments have been temporarily suspended.
 Our automated letters haven’t been changed yet.
 You don’t have to worry about work search and standby letters, or RESEA appointment letters after April 17.
 Make sure to read and follow the instructions on all other letters you get.

-A. If you are being paid by the school while your school is closed, you can apply for benefits, but you may be considered fully employed and not eligible.
+A. Eligibility decisions are made on a case-by-case basis.
+If you are being paid while your school is closed, you can apply for benefits, but you may be considered fully employed and not eligible.
 If your school is not paying you while it is closed, you may be eligible for benefits.
-You will have to be able and available for work that can be performed while following the recommendations from the state Department of Health during each week you claim.
-Eligibility decisions are made on a case-by-case basis.
+You will not be able to use your school wages during a scheduled break if it’s determined you have reasonable assurance to return to work following the break.
+You must be able and available for work that can be done while following the recommendations from the state Department of Health during each week you claim.

 A. It depends.
-If you cannot go to work because you don’t have childcare for your child while school is closed, you should call your employer and let them know why you are absent.
+Your first and best option is employer-paid time off because it will pay 100% of your wages.
+However, if you cannot go to work because you don’t have childcare for your child while school is closed, and you do not have the ability to telework, you should call your employer and let them know why you are absent.
 If your employer fires you or lays you off while you are absent, you may qualify for benefits.
 However, you are required to be able and available for work that can be performed while following the recommendations from the state Department of Health each week you collect unemployment benefits.
-If you do not have childcare to enable you to return to your job or accept a work offer, you will not be eligible for regular unemployment benefits, but may be eligible for benefits under the federal CARES Act.
-If your situation changes, let us know.
-Remember, your first and best option should always be employer-paid time off.
+If you do not have childcare to enable you to return to your job or accept a work offer, you will not be eligible for regular unemployment benefits, but you may be eligible for benefits under Pandemic Unemployment Assistance (PUA) a part of the federal CARES Act.
+Let us know if your situation changes.

 Q. I am a substitute teacher who is no longer able to secure work with a school because of the closures.
 Am I eligible for unemployment benefits?